d3adzo/shepard/README.md

 SHEPARD

 This is an IN PROGRESS persistance tool using Windows Background Intelligent Transfer Service (BITS).
-Bind shell also availble as a persistent example.
+Bind shell also available as a persistent example.

 Functionality: File Download, File Exfiltration, File Download + Persistent Execution